shlomisas/JS-Practical-Interview/js/exam1.md

 The purpose of the exam is to examine your practical coding.
 As we all know, there are many ways to implement things so choose your own one and do your best..

-The task is quite simple, you need to build a small web app with ability to search on YouTube, show the selected results on a (YouTube) player and save it as history into our database.
+The task is quite simple, you need to build a small web app with ability to search on YouTube, show the selected results on a (YouTube) player and save it as history into a database.

 ## UI

+Here is a mockup:
 ![alt tag](ui_mocks/exam1.png)

 The UI include the following flows: